 Neo-Gothics.
 History of Five Buildings

-The walk focus on the stories of five buildings located between the current Shevchenko avenue and vul.
+The walk focuses on the stories of five buildings located between the current Shevchenko avenue and vul.
 Stefanyka.
 They are samples of different kinds of housing built between 1829 and 1911.
-They had different owners, from a prince and a powerful politician, to a constructor at the opening of his career, or a future president of the city.
-They have their Neo-Gothic stylistics in common, but in each case it can be interpreted differently, either as experimenting with the form, or as an expression of luxury, or as reference to architecture of Austrian barracks.
+They had different owners, from a prince and a powerful politician to a constructor at the opening of his career, or a future president of the city.
+They have their Neo-Gothic stylistics in common, but in each case, it can be interpreted differently, either as experimenting with the form, or as an expression of luxury, or as a reference to the architecture of Austrian barracks.

 City walk took place for the second time.
 It is based on the materials elaborated within the "Lviv Interactive" project.